-Without save, the variables are initialized the first time only, and on subsequent calls have undetermined values.
+Without save, the variables initialized at declaration are initialized the first time only, and on subsequent calls have undetermined values.
+To avoid this behavior, initialize them in the body of the subroutine.

 "return" from the middle of a subroutine or function: